Fixed Period Exclusion from school means that a pupil is not allowed in school for a set number of days for disciplinary reasons.

 This section will help you put forward your views to the governors.
 It is sensible to do this in writing even if you will be meeting them in person.
 Keep copies of all letters and emails.

-You will need to convince the governors that the decision to exclude your child was not reasonable, fair or proportionate.
-Make sure you understand the rules around exclusions.
+You will need to convince the governors that the decision to exclude your child was not lawful, reasonable or fair.
+In order to do this make sure you understand the rules around exclusions.